-In INSET, there’s always a slight element of, “It worked with us – but will it work with the kids?”
+For any training, there’s always a slight element of, “It worked with us – but will it work with the kids?”

-It can be very effective as either an introduction or a refresher to combine the demonstration sessions and assemblies with twilight INSET.
+So our observable workshop days can be very effective as either an introduction or a refresher to combine the demonstration sessions and assemblies with twilight INSET.

 This way, staff see P4C in action with their own classes, which is powerful proof of its benefits.
 It provides visible examples of what our our Philosophy Circles approach looks like in the classroom, and so makes the subsequent INSET all the more grounded and accessible.